sagars007/Australis-like-tabs-FF-ProtonUI-changes/README.md

 # Australis-like-tabs-proton-changes-FF
 Changes to make the new proton UI redesign in Firefox better; including changes to tabs, compact mode, proton gradient accents in elements, bookmarks-bar-appear-on-hover and much more.
 All testing done in latest nightly versions with Proton enabled.

 Works best with default dark theme and alpenglow theme.
-Compact mode enabled of course lol.
+Compact mode enabled.

 _Stuff that don't work properly (hopefully will be fixed):_
 1. Container tab indicators